theminegreiros/IBM-Data-science-Professional-Certificate/10. Applied Data Science Capstone/README.md

 * Train different classification models.
 * Hyperparameter grid search.
 * Use your machine learning skills to build a predictive model to help a business function more efficiently.

+## Week 5 - Final Assignment
+* Prepare and submit the final presentation